adamplabarge/edwards-log/README.md

 # Edward's Log

 This is a site to track dog (and other pet) seizures and events.
 I made this to track my own dogs seizures.
-It is also a demo site for how to get a NextJS app with Auth0 and Prisma Postgres database working.
+It is also a demo site for how to get a NextJS app with Auth0 and Prisma Postgres database working on Vercel hosting.

 ### Features
 - Protected Routes